Command line basics

 --problem_statement.path=test-repo/problem_statements/1.md \

-- Make sure to add anthropic keys to the environment for this one!
+- Make sure to add anthropic keys (or keys for your model provider) to the environment for this one!

 python run.py \